Search: 10486 results

 Hezekiah was very wealthy and greatly respected.
 He made storehouses for his silver, gold, precious stones, spices, and all his other valuable possessions.

-Howbeit in the business of the ambassadors of the princes of Babylon, who sent unto him to inquire of the wonder that was done in the land, God left him, to try him, that he might know all that was in his heart.
+However, regarding the ambassadors of the princes of Babylon, who were sent unto him to inquire of the wonder that was done in the land, God left him, to try him, that he might know all that was in his heart.

-So Hezekiah slept with his fathers [in death] and they buried him in the upper section of the tombs of the descendants of David; and all Judah and the inhabitants of Jerusalem honored him at his death.
-And his son Manasseh became king in his place.
+Hezekiah rested with his fathers and was buried on the ascent to the tombs of David’s descendants.
+All Judah and the inhabitants of Jerusalem paid him honor at his death.
+His son Manasseh became king in his place.

-But did that which was evil in the sight of the LORD, like unto the abominations of the heathen, whom the LORD had cast out before the children of Israel.
+But did that which was evil in the sight of the LORD, like unto the abominations of the nations, which the LORD had cast out before the children of Israel.

 For he put up again the high places which had been pulled down by his father Hezekiah; and he made altars for the Baals, and pillars of wood, and was a worshipper and servant of all the stars of heaven;